yaconsult/AcerBattery/README.md

 ### Module Loading

-The playbook configures the module to be loaded automatically at boot time by adding it to `/etc/modules-load.d/acer-wmi-battery.conf`.
-This ensures that the module is loaded even if it's not loaded automatically by other means.
+The playbook configures the module to be loaded automatically at boot time using multiple methods for maximum reliability:

+1. **Kernel Module Configuration**: Adds the module to `/etc/modules-load.d/acer-wmi-battery.conf` to be loaded by the kernel module loading system.

+2. **Systemd Service**: Creates a systemd service at `/etc/systemd/system/acer-wmi-battery.service` that loads the module after the system has fully booted, ensuring it's loaded even if the kernel module loading system fails.

+This dual approach ensures that the module is loaded even if one method fails.

 If the module is not automatically rebuilt after a kernel update, you can check its status using the provided utility: